Find out what some of our graduates are doing today in pursuing their successful careers.

 UTI welcomes General Education Diploma students.
 Find out more in our resources.

 If you’re looking for a hands-on career that can be applied to a variety of industries, consider training to become a welder.
-UTI’s Welding Technology program is designed to get you ready to pursue an exciting career in the industry, and you can train right here at our Houston campus.
+Universal Technical Institute’s Welding Technology program is designed to get you ready to pursue an exciting career in the industry, and you can train right here at our Houston campus.

 With the Welding Technology program, you can train to become a skilled welder in less than 9 months.